Vresse-sur-Semois The Little Switzerland of Namur

 Tobacco Museum

-Tobacco cultivation is celebrated at the Tobacco Museum, integrated into the Cultural Centre of Vresse.
-This museum offers a comprehensive ethnographic and technical perspective.
+Tobacco cultivation is celebrated at the Tobacco Museum, integrated into the Cultural Center of Vresse.
+This museum offers a complete ethnographic and technical perspective.

 Agricultural Tools